Henkemannn/YuplanUnified/PR_BODY_DEMO_TABS_BRANDING.md

 Scope notes
 - Read-only UI.
 No new write endpoints or database changes.

+Out of scope (explicit)
-- CSV/XLSX export deliberately out-of-scope (will follow in a micro-PR if needed).
+- No CSV/XLSX export in this PR (will follow as a micro-PR if needed).
+- No change to Menyval API/IDs or backend semantics; only UI text uses "Menyval" instead of "Alt2".

 Acceptance checklist
 - [ ] DEMO_UI=1 set in staging; app deploys; /demo reachable with CSP header present